RamiObaid92/Movie-Booking-React/README.md

 Feel free to open issues or submit pull requests if you find bugs or want to suggest improvements.
 Any feedback is welcome!

-## License

-This project is licensed under the [MIT License](LICENSE).
-You’re free to use, modify, and distribute this project as you wish, as long as proper credit is given.

 ---

 _Enjoy the Movie Booking App!_